Normans, Pagans, and Celts: discover 5,000 years of Irish history in a day.

 But here’s the thing.
 In reality, cultures and civilisations slowly evolve, clash, and merge.
 And nowhere is this more apparent than in central Ireland.

 On this tour, you see curious Celtic art intertwined with Christian symbolism.
-You admire one of the grandest Norman castles before meandering over the mythological landscapes of Pagan kings.
+You admire one of the grandest Norman castles and meander over the mythological landscapes of Pagan kings.
 And you walk along city walls that have experienced 700 years of wars before stopping in a local café for a cup of tea.

 Join this tour and discover the best way to travel through the cultural history of Ireland in a day.

 Students, seniors over 60, and children between 5 and 15 (unfortunately, we don't carry children under 5 years old)